-David has certainly earned his merit badge and the gratitude and respect of all of us at Books For Troops, Inc. Our office will be a place of function and pride for the first time.
-Thank you!
+David earned his merit badge and the gratitude and respect of all of us at Books For Troops, Inc. Our Thank you!
 Thank You!
 Thank You!
-David built, not only beautiful bookcases, but the morale of all our volunteers.
+David built, not only beautiful bookcases, but all the other hours you spent helping us get our books to the troops.
+You were a morale builder for both the troops and our team of volunteers.
 Thank you, David, for honoring us with your talent and your thoughtfulness!

 "to assist in their [Books For Troops] outstanding efforts providing comfort in the